intuition-dev/mbCLIx/lazyLoading/readme.md

 As a manager you need to look at the app in the Developer Tools network Tab.
 And when you check the app on mobile: Don't use WiFi.
 If you monitor the little things, the big things will take care of themselves.
-And I would also consider converting an older Webpack webapp to JAMstack lazy loading to get the performance benefits.
+And I would also consider converting an older Webpack Web App to JAMstack lazy loading to get the performance benefits.

-## Deeper dive:
+## Deeper dive recipe:

-Here are a few recommendations:

-### Recipe:
 There are two things we need: data loading and ui loading.
 They are loaded in parallel, but we'll look at them one at a time.

 #### UI-loading: